 So I am making a stand right here — in this blog post — and I hope you will join me in saying it’s time to change the to-do list conversation from “the never-ending list of stuff I have to crank out” to “stuff I am excited to tackle because …”

-Life — and our to-do list — doesn’t have to be as hard as we make it.
+Life — and making a to-do list — doesn’t have to be as hard as we make it.
 It’s all about making educated decisions.

 About the Author